TrebledJ/infinite-loader/README.md

         @import "spinner";
         ```

-    Infinite Loader will only try to lazy load posts if there's a spinner present.

-4. Depending on whether you're using Jekyll, Eleventy, or some other static site generator, you'll want to copy files from `examples/*/`.
+4. Follow examples from `examples/*/`, depending on which static site generator you're using.

     * For Jekyll, copy `all-posts.json` to your project root.
     * For Eleventy, copy `posts.njk` and `all-posts.json.njk` to `content/`.